How To Make Meatloaf

 Instructions

-Soak the bread pieces in the milk.
-Combine the bread pieces and the milk in a small bowl.
+Combine 1 cup torn-up bread pieces and 1/2 cup whole or 2% milk in a small bowl.
 Let stand until the bread has broken down into a thick porridge, occasionally stirring and mushing the bread against the sides of the bowl.
 You can leave the crusts on the bread or trim them off before soaking; if you leave them on, remove any large pieces that haven't broken down after soaking.

-Cook the veggies.
-Heat a few teaspoons of olive oil in a skillet over medium heat until shimmering.
+Heat 2 teaspoons olive oil in a skillet over medium heat until shimmering.
 Add the diced onions, carrots, and celery.
 Cook until the onions are translucent and the carrots have softened, 6 to 8 minutes.
 If the vegetables begin to brown, turn down the heat.
-Add the garlic and stir until fragrant, about 30 seconds.
-Add the thyme and tomato paste, and stir until coated.
+Add the minced garlic and stir until fragrant, about 30 seconds.
+Add 1/2 teaspoon dried thyme and 1 tablespoon tomato paste, and stir until coated.
 Remove from heat and let cool slightly.

-Make the meatloaf mix.
-Place the ground meat, beaten eggs, Worcestershire sauce, salt and pepper, soaked bread and milk, and cooked vegetables in a large bowl.
+Place 2 pounds ground meat, 2 large beaten eggs, 2 teaspoons Worcestershire sauce, 1 teaspoon kosher salt, black pepper, soaked bread and milk, and cooked vegetables in a large bowl.
 Working quickly, use your hands to work the ingredients together until just combined.

 Recipe Notes